kobelobster/longurl/README.md

 ## Attention

-This library currently only supports one method, because I'm just using it for a project that only needs this service.
+This library currently only supports methods for getting services, checking if an URL is a short URL and expanding URLs, because I'm just using it for a project that only needs these features.
 If you want extra features then just open an issue.

 Run `composer install` or `composer update`.